 Carl Liaupsin, Ed.D.

-Dr. Liaupsin is Associate Professor in the Special Education Program at the University of Arizona.
+Dr. Liaupsin is Professor in the Special Education Program at the University of Arizona.
 His research addresses the validation of simplified function-based behavior intervention procedures and the support of effective school-wide intervention practices through the use of technology.
 His publications include monographs, training documents, and refereed journal articles on issues related to PBIS and the use of computer-based tools to train teachers of students with EBD.

 Dr. Liaupsin earned his Ed.D. at the University of Kentucky where he worked on the staff of the OSEP-funded National PBIS Center.
 He currently is Coordinator of the Special Education Program at the University of Arizona.
 Dr. Liaupsin is former Co-Editor of Education and Treatment of Children and former Chair of the Publications Committee for the Council for Children with Behavioral Disorders.